L. Douglas Wilder School of Government and Public Affairs

 BIOGRAPHY

-Chelsie Dunn serves as a senior research associate at the Research Institute for Social Equity in the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University.
-Identifying as both a basic and applied researcher, Dunn has more than nine years of experience in urban public health, health psychology, program facilitation and evaluation, and health equity.
-Her areas of expertise include: HIV prevention, positive body image, health and race equity, program facilitation and evaluation, and urban public health.
-Broadly, her research focuses on reducing health and racial disparities among historically marginalized populations through social equity initiatives and the development of intersectional measurements and culturally responsive interventions.
-Using an intersectional lens, Dunn continues to amplify the voices and needs of the community through translational research.
+Dunn’s areas of expertise include: HIV prevention, positive body image, health and racial equity, program facilitation and evaluation, and public health.
+Broadly, her research focuses on reducing health and racial disparities among historically marginalized populations through the development of intersectional measurements and culturally responsive interventions.
+Dunn has published in reputable journals within her field, including Body Image; presented at international, national and regional conferences; and led community workshops and focus groups.
+Using an intersectional lens, she continues to amplify the voices and needs of the community through translational research.

 EDUCATION